Flow-State1/flowstate/README.md

 Install yarn and dependencies for the project:
-  - On the terminal run the command: npm install yarn
+  - On the terminal run the command: npm install --global yarn
-  - After the installation run the command: yarn
+  - After the installation run the command(Make sure the terminal thats being used on vs code is not powershell): yarn

 Run the application:
   - Run the command: yarn run dev